web-work-tools/minimal-mistakes/_posts/2019-07-09-welcome-didecentral.md

 You may find yourself scratching your head, and wondering why DIDecentral has it's own community site, separate from [Decentralized-id.com](https://decentralized-id.com) that began as [an awesome list on GitHub](https://github.com/infominer33/awesome-decentralized-id).

-This article will go over the various projects associated with @DIDecentral, and point out where to find more information on it all.
+This article will go over the various projects associated with @DIDecentral, and point out where to find more information.

 ## DIDecentral - Community Website

 This website will be the home base for anyone interested in participating with this assortment of public-domain informational resources.
-Here will live the guides for *everything* in the DIDecentral universe, in addition to any specific guides you will find on the other web-sites (as they are not all set up exactly the same).
+Here will live the guides for *everything* in the DIDecentral universe, in addition to any specific guides you will find on our other web-sites (as they are not all set up exactly the same).

 ## Contributors Guides